UW-PSI/SalishSeaModel-analysis/README.md

-# Salish Sea Model analysis at Puget Sound Institute
+# Salish Sea Model analysis at Puget Sound Institute  (PSI)

 This repository contains a collection of post-processing files designed to create tables, graphics, and movies from Salish Sea Model output.
 This work was funded by King County.

-The most current version of the PSI code supports computing the Metabolic index for three species across Puget Sound and the Straits.

-this also includes and integrates the majority of code used to produce the Disolved oxyen metryics for the regional sensitivty analesis for Northern Bays (including Bellingham), Whidbey, and Main Basin (Lead contributor of code Racheal Mueller with more recent updates by Ben Roberts and Stefano Mazzilli).
+The most current version of the PSI code supports computing the Metabolic index for three species across Puget Sound and the Straits for the assoicated report, as well as incorporating the the majority of code used to produce disolved oxyen metrics and data for prior repots published by PSI.
+This included the regional sensitivty anaysis series of reports for regions of Northern Bays (including Bellingham), Whidbey, and Main Basin (Lead contributor of code Racheal Mueller) See [the original code](releases/tag/v1.1) which contains detailed explanations of the original code used in those reports.
+Updates and further metrics on dissolved oxygen where done by Ben Roberts and Stefano Mazzilli and applied in PSI repeorts and it is recommended to use this most recent version of the code (described further below) which is maintained going forward.
-See [the original code](releases/tag/v1.1) which contains detailed explanations.
+See the [project website] (https://www.pugetsoundinstitute.org/nutrients/) on the PSI web pages for all reports using this code.

 ![SSM Node map](graphics/NodeMap_All_ECYcolors.png)